10 Sustainable Pet Care Tips

 Kangaroo, on the other hand, is continuously recommended as a highly sustainable meat choice.
 Solely wild-caught instead of farmed, kangaroo meat requires no land clearing or destruction of native habitat.
 Depending on the season, kangaroos generally live in abundance - to the point of even being considered a pest - and can survive on indigenous scrub so do not rely on the production of grain.
 Plus, compared to other specieis of red meat animals, they produce less methane gas!

 Is the kangaroo meat industry cruel?
 The welfare of hunted kangaroos has come under fire recently, with many concerned about the stress endured during a hunt.
 Compared to farmed animals which are required to be slaughtered in a controlled method, the risk of wounding, but not killing, a wild animal is always a concern when hunting is involved.
 However, many debate whether a life spent free roaming (compared to the chronically suffering life of intensely farmed feedlot animals) outweighs a relatively short period of trauma during a 'final hunt'.
 As it stands, there will always be differing opinions about the welfare of wild-caught kangaroo.
 But the sustainability advantage is generally well-established.

 There are now a wide range of unique protein treats available to treat your pet sustainably.
-Insect based protein treats from brands such as TBH and One with Everything are a unique, delicious and sustainable carbon neutral treat options for your dog.
+Insect based protein treats from brands such as TBH, One with Everything and Snackadoodle are a unique, delicious and sustainable carbon neutral treat options for your dog.